andresuchdata/property-management/README.md

-# property-management
+# Property Management App

-Property management app
+This is a Flask-based property management application.